E. Broadus Browne Research Awards

 Nomination Procedures

-• Each department/institute will determine their own criteria for their student award nominees.
+• Each department/institute will determine its criteria for its student award nominees.

 • The department/institute head may nominate one candidate for each award.